 If you’re a restaurant operator or general manager thinking to yourself, “Wait a second… we’re not using PM either,” we’ve got you.

-We’ll answer the most common questions about preventative maintenance, bust some myths, and recommend some solutions so you can incorporate PM into your business.
+We’ll explore the most common preventive maintenance questions and answers, bust some myths, and recommend some solutions so you can incorporate PM into your business.

-Also known as planned maintenance or routine maintenance, this type of maintenance is scheduled regularly to reduce downtime, minimize equipment failures, and extend equipment lifespans.
+Also known as planned maintenance, routine maintenance, and preventative maintenance, PM is scheduled regularly to reduce downtime, minimize equipment failures, and extend equipment lifespans.
 Preventive maintenance is the best strategy restaurant managers can take to ensure that their equipment will not fail them in their time of need.

 Some examples include: